Headasss/supabase-next/README.md

 # Supabase-Next

+Open Source Firebase alternative.
+Built with Next.js and Supabase.
-Template with user auth, email sign up, and database for profiles

-Authentification with row level security.
+Template with user auth, email sign up, and database for profiles Authentification with row level security.
 Automatically generated API's.

-Building the widget to upload and store large files.
+Currently building the widget to upload and store large files.